selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 And each follow an amazing pedigogy, Helping one understand a singluar concept from multiple point of views.

-But this hindered my own learning process, hence I have created this blog.
-Which will do the following
+But this hindered my own learning process, as I constantly had to switch between different explanations to completely grasp the idea.
+Hence I have created this blog, which will do the following:

 <!-- add redirects to each section  -->